Do dog owners need to be concerned about frostbite? The simple answer is yes. Like humans, dogs can get frostbite.

-Frostbite is not usually a life-threatening condition for dogs alone, but it is often followed by hypothermia, which can be fatal.
+Frostbite in dogs is not usually a life-threatening condition for pups alone.
+However, it is often followed by hypothermia, which can be fatal.

 What Breeds Are Susceptible to Frostbite?